A VoicePrint Case Study

 Helping him to name his feelings allowed him to realise that his outbursts were triggered, not by anger as such, but by frustration.
 Frustration occurs when we feel blocked, when we have a sense of what we want or what we think should be happening, but progress towards it is impeded.
 In terms of ‘voices,’ frustration is not likely to come out in any of the ‘exploring’ voices, since these all require a degree of patience.
-Nor is it likely to be expressed through the calm objectivity of Critique or Articulation.
-Frustration is more likely to emerge in the form of one of the more ‘decided’ voices, especially Challenge, Advocate or Admonish, or to burst out in the dysfunctional form that any of the nine voices can take when too much energy surges into it.
+Nor is it likely to be expressed through the calm objectivity of the Evaluate or Articulate voices.
+Frustration is more likely to emerge in the form of one of the more ‘decided’ voices, especially Challenge, Advocate or Direct, or to burst out in the dysfunctional form that any of the nine voices can take when too much energy surges into it.

 We needed to uncover the source of Graham’s frustrations, but the more immediate priority was to interrupt his habitual pattern.
 “I’m a barker, not a biter,” he insisted.
 That may be true, but it’s too fine a distinction to expect people to draw when they find themselves faced with a barker.

 We opted for a radical change, to make Inquiry – at that stage his least-used voice – a much more prominent element in Graham’s VoicePrint.
 We talked at length about what this would mean in practice.
 Don’t be in such a rush to act.
 Get the other person’s perspective first.
 Discover what they’re concerned about.
 Show them you’re listening.
 Give them the respect of being and feeling heard.
 Give yourself the benefit of more information before you commit.